Controllership – Operational management

 - Controller as HR manager

-- Controller as an information and relationship manager
+- Controller as information, risk and relationship manager

-This training activity will benefit finance professionals working towards a controller position or who are new to the position of controller, or long-time controllers looking for new tools/ideas or a refresher on operational management areas of the role.
+Finance professionals working towards a controller position or who are new to the position of controller, or experienced controllers looking for new tools/ideas or a refresher on operational management areas.